TiendaNube/devhub-apps/docs/applications/nube-sdk/events.md

 ## `ui:slot:set`

-Dispatched by `script` to setup the content of a ui slot.
+Dispatched by `app` to setup the content of a ui slot.

 :::note
 For simpler component rendering, you can also use the `nube.render()` and `nube.clearSlot()` methods.
 See [Script Structure](./script-structure#rendering-components) for more information.